See the Boston Marathon 2024 results for winners, times and more details

 Another year, another men's wheelchair crown for Switzerland's Marcel Hug.
 "The Silver Bullet" collected his seventh Boston win on Monday, and once again broke his own course record.

-Actually, he didn't just break the record, he shattered it with an unofficial finish of 1:15:32.
+Actually, he didn't just break the record, he shattered it with a 1:15:33 finish.
 He broke his own course record last year as well with a 1:17:06 finish.

-He did so despite crashing into the wall in Newton.
-But not even that could slow Hug down on Monday, and for the second straight year finished way ahead of the competition.
+He repeated as a record-smashing champ despite crashing into the wall as he turned onto Comm Ave in Newton.
+But not even that collision could slow Hug down on Monday, and for the second straight year finished way ahead of the competition.
 Maryland's Daniel Romanchuk finished second with a time of 1:20:37, followed by David Weir (1:22:12), Sho Wantanabe (1:26:10), and Joshua Cassidy (1:26:15).

 Romanchuk was the top American finisher, followed by Aaron Pike (1:28:35) and Evan Cornell (1:30:31).